• Skip to primary navigation

 About These Roasted Radishes

 Radishes, tossed with a bit of olive oil, salt, and pepper and stuck in a hot, hot oven, become the tastiest sweet little morsels.
-It’s no secret (far from it, actually) that I love roasted vegetables.
+Surprising, right?

 Remember when I showed you how to roast broccoli?
 We eat that roasted broccoli at least once a week.
 Of course, I don’t discriminate against cauliflower, carrots, beets, sweet potatoes, mushrooms, squash, or any other vegetable under the sun.
 Even Brussels sprouts!
 It’s all fair game.
-(PS: Make sure to check out my full list of roasted vegetables!)
+Lately, we’ve been loving roasted turnips.
+Yep, you heard me right; they are delightful!
+(PS: Be sure to check out my full list of roasted vegetables!)

 Radishes are like any other veggie and undergo that same amazing transformation when subjected to high heat.
 The sugars that are naturally present caramelize when roasted and the flavor of the vegetable is supremely enhanced.